MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-1.md

 Every tool has there different advantages, check their manual using man command for more.

 ## Telnet
-Telnet is a network protocol works on port 23, it provides command-line interface to communicate with another host
+Telnet is a network protocol works on port 23, it provides a command-line interface to communicate with another host

-Mostly it used in port testing, we can use telnet for banner grabbing, i will cover it later in this blog series.
+Mostly it used in port testing, we can use telnet for banner grabbing, I will cover it later in this blog series.

 To connect to host/server using telnet
 ~~~